Jackson, Mississippi: Notable restaurants

-Sports
+Sports teams

-The city of Jackson and its metropolitan area are home to collegiate and semi-professional sports teams; Major League Baseball's Atlanta Braves minor affiliate, the Mississippi Braves, plays in the area.
-Mississippi Brilla of USL League Two also operates in the area.
+The city of Jackson and its metropolitan area are home to professional and collegiate sports teams.
+The Frontier League baseball team Mississippi Mud Monsters plays in neighboring Pearl, Mississippi, and the Mississippi Brilla soccer team of USL League Two also operates in Clinton, Mississippi.

-Government and infrastructure
+Government

 Municipal government

 In 1985, Jackson voters opted to replace the three-person mayor-commissioner system with a city council and mayor.
 This electoral system enables a wider representation of residents on the city council.
 City council members are elected from each of the city's seven wards, considered single-member districts.
 The mayor is elected at-large citywide.

+Various powers rest according to the City charter and the Mayor-Council Form of government outline directed by Mississippi law to the city of Jackson.
+The mayor can appoint heads of city municipal agencies, with approval from the city council, create new agencies if their orders are not vetoed or overturned by the city council, and can hire and fire city contractors.

-Jackson's mayor is Chokwe Antar Lumumba (D), who was elected on July 3, 2017.
+Jackson's current mayor is John Horhn of the Democratic Party, who was elected on June 3, 2025.

 Jackson's City Council members are: